Computing Threshold Budgets in Discrete-Bidding Games: A Fixed-Point Algorithm for Finding Threshold Budgets

 In this section, we extend the fixed-point algorithm developed in Sec.~\ref{sec:Buchi} to parity bidding games.
 The algorithm involves a recursion over the parity indices, which we carry out by strengthening the induction hypothesis and developing an algorithm for frugal-parity objectives instead of the special case of parity objectives.

 For the remainder of this section, fix a frugal-parity game $\G = \zug{V, E, k, p, S, \fr}$.
 Denote the maximal parity index by $d \in \Nat$.
-Recall that $S$ is a set of sinks that is disjoint from $V$ and $\fr(s)$ denotes \PO's frugal target budget at $s \in S$.
+Recall that $S$ is a set of sinks where the parity indices are not defined and $\fr(s)$ denotes \PO's frugal target budget at $s \in S$.
 Thus, \PO wins a play $\pi$ if \begin{itemize} \item $\pi$ is infinite and satisfies the parity condition, or \item $\pi$ is finite and ends in a configuration $\zug{s, B}$ with $s \in S$ and $B \geq \fr(s)$. \end{itemize}

 We characterize the thresholds in $\G$ by reasoning about games with a lower parity index.
 This characterization gives rise to a recursive algorithm to compute the thresholds.